Code-Institute-Submissions/zappyemem-PeaceFitness_/README.md

                1. The contact page contains a form for the user to fill in to send the gym an email address.
                2. Name, email address and message are all required fields so that the shop owner receives all the information                   she needs to respond.
                3. If the user has logged in, then their email address will be registered in the email field.
-               4. When the user clicks "send" the email is processed and sent via email to The Peace Fitness Gym email                           address.
+               4. When the user clicks "send" the email is processed and sent via email to The Peace Fitness email                           address.

   Colours: main colours used were red and darkgray and light blue.
 To give a unique and attractive look.